Test Types

 Relationship Between Types

-Many tests come in PBIT/CBIT pairs:
+Many tests come in PBIT/CBIT pairs with shared configuration:

 Choosing the Right Test Type